ZeshanAJavaid/Thermodynamic-Cycle-Simulator/readme.md

 > **"When getting an 'A' isn't enough: Bridging the gap between grades and understanding."**

 ## 📖 Background
 After finishing my final exam for **AERO 212: Introduction to Aerothermodynamics** at Texas A&M University, I had a realization.
-Even though I secured an 'A' in the course, I felt a disconnect between the grade on paper and my actual grasp of thermodynamics during the exam.
+Even though I secured an 'A' in the course, I felt a disconnect between the grade on my screen and my actual grasp of thermodynamics during the exam.

 I didn't want to just pass; I wanted to master the material.
-I decided to turn that academic uncertainty into an engineering challenge by coding the physics from the ground up.
-This simulator is the result of merging my Aerospace curriculum with the software development skills I gained in **Intro to Program Design.**
+As a result, I decided to turn that academic uncertainty into an engineering challenge by coding the physics from the ground up.
+This simulator is the result of merging my Aerospace curriculum with the software development skills I gained in **CSCE 120: Intro to Program Design and Concepts.**

 ---